martinfernandezcx/NGINXAUTH/jwt-nginx-auth.md

 In a microservices architecture, separating concerns is critical for maintainability, scalability, and security.
 One key decision when building APIs is how and where to handle authentication.
 A common pattern is to delegate authentication to a dedicated **authentication microservice**, which issues tokens (e.g., JWTs), and use those tokens to access protected resources on **independent backend APIs**.
 When working in an infrastructure change we faced the callenge of iether integrating the authentication on the node backend (withouth the proper libraries) or keep a single backend just for authorization.

 The optios we had then were:
-*having the go backend validate and proxy to the node backend *doing the authentication in node (infrastructure restrictions made us walk away from this) *Implement another way of authenticating using the existing infrastructure
+*having the go backend validate the token and proxy to the node backend over authenticated routes.(we tried implementing this, but to go proxy ended up being messi and hard to maintain).
+*doing the authentication in node (infrastructure restrictions made us walk away from this) *Implement another way of authenticating using the existing infrastructure